-Imagine for a minute that you where a librarian but not a normal one, your a librarian responsible for every book in the world.
+Imagine for a minute that you where a librarian but not a normal one, you’re a librarian responsible for every book in the world.
 People rely on you every day to find the exact book they need.
 How do you do it?
-You need a system, you need to know whats inside every book and how the books relate to each other.
-You system needs to take in a lot of information and spit out the answers to patrons questions.
+You need a system, you need to know what’s inside every book and how the books relate to each other.
+Your system needs to take in a lot of information and spit out the answers to patrons questions.
 Its not an easy job.

 Search engines like Google and Bing are the librarians of the internet.
 Their systems collect information about every page on the web so they can help people find exactly what they are looking for.
 Every search engine has a secret recipe called an algorithm, for turning all that information into useful search results.

 Since many of you own a website, search results matter.
 When your pages have higher rankings they help more people find you.
 The key to higher rankings is making sure your website has the ingredients search engines need for their recipes.
 This is called Search Engine Optimization, or SEO.

 As it turns out most of the big ingredients are known.

 - Words matter.
 Search engines account for every word on the web.
 This way when someone searches for Las Vegas Golf Courses, the search engines can narrow results to only the pages that are about those words.

 - Titles matter.
 Each page on the web has an official title.
 But you may never see it because its in the code.
 Search engines pay a lot of attention to page titles because they often summarize the page like a book’s title.